 'With a chimney breast, the space either side needs to be considered in the overall design and how it can be integrated with the space, whether the space either side should be designed symmetrically or asymmetrically, whether it should be emphasized or made invisible,' explains Linda Levene of LLI Design.
 'Obvious examples are bookcases and storage for decorative elements such as log displays.'

 Fireplaces don't necessarily need a surround or even a mantel to be a fabulous focal point for a room – in fact, in small spaces, removing them can make a space feel larger.
-If you do this, however, you will need to ensure the hearth itself is inviting, and one way to do this is with an insert stove.
+If you do this, however, you will need to ensure the hearth itself is inviting, and one way to do this is with an insert stove – and there are lots of wood burner ideas from which to choose.

 'Installing a wood burning stove is a simple way to transform both the look and feel of not just your fireplace, but your entire room,' says Catharina Björkman, Scandi lifestyle expert at Swedish wood burning stove manufacturer Contura.